sandiegojs/sandiegojs.github.com/_posts/2014/2014-7-3-coachlogix-ember-job.md

-Are you a rock star JavaScript developer with client-side MVC experience looking for a chance to help lead development of an enterprise-grade web platform as part of a small, high-energy startup team?
+Are you a rock star JavaScript developer with Ember.js experience looking for a chance to help lead development of an enterprise-grade web platform as part of a small, high-energy startup team?

 ### WE ARE LOOKING FOR SOMEONE WHO FITS THE FOLLOWING PROFILE: